matomo-org/developer-documentation/docs/3.x/spa-tracking.md

 ```
 ### Resetting previously set custom variables

-If you have set any [Custom Variables](https://matomo.org/docs/custom-variables/) in scope “page”, you need to make sure to delete these custom variables again as they would be attributed to the new page view as well otherwise.
-The following code requires Piwik 3.0.2:
+If you have set any [Custom Variables](https://matomo.org/docs/custom-variables/) in scope “page”, you need to make sure to delete these custom variables again as they would be attributed to the new page view as well otherwise:

 ```javascript
 _paq.push(['deleteCustomVariables', 'page']);
 _paq.push(['trackPageView']);
 ```

+Note: we recommend you use [Custom Dimensions](https://matomo.org/docs/custom-dimensions/) instead of Custom Variables as they will be deprecated in the future.

 ### Updating the generation time

-Next you need to update the generation time before tracking a new page view.
+Next you need to update the [generation time](https://matomo.org/docs/page-speed/) before tracking a new page view.
 Otherwise, the initial page generation time will be attributed to all of your subsequent pageviews.
 If you don’t load new content from the server when the page changes, simply set the value to zero:

 ```javascript
 _paq.push(['setGenerationTimeMs', 0]);